noisrucer/girok/README.md

 You can use Girok with two options

 1. `Guest mode`
-   - Your data are stored in your local storage.
+   - Your data are stored in your local storage (no network required).
 2. `User mode`
    - Your data are stored in a centralized server.
 It means you can log in to your account to access your schedule anytime, anywhere.